What exactly is bad credit?

 These general tips should help you avoid landing in more credit trouble:

-Again, please note that the information above is general in nature.
-You should always consult with a professional, such as a financial planner or a home loan adviser, before pursuing a bad credit home loan.
+Please note that the information above is general in nature.
+You should always consult with a professional, such as a financial planner or a home loan adviser, before pursuing a bad credit mortgage.